Meet Karen DeBonis

 In the meantime, thanks for stopping by!

 Karen DeBonis has a thirty-year career in health promotion, involving public speaking, media appearances, group facilitation, teaching, and program development.
 Twenty years ago, after her eleven-year-old son was diagnosed with a brain tumor, she added writing to her resume.
-Those early pages are now a transformational memoir about persevering through motherhood adversity.
+Those early pages are now an inspirational memoir about persevering through motherhood adversity.

 Karen expands her reach through her blog, website, social media presence, and published essays.
-Her N.Y.
-Times Tiny Love Story, My Son the Homeowner, appeared in the Times’ 2020 anthology.
+Her bylines include the NY Times, HuffPost, and numerous literary journals.
 In addition, she writes a quarterly essay for Writers in the Storm, an award-winning blog, and has been featured on podcasts and interviews.

-A happy empty-nester with her husband of thirty-nine years, Karen lives, writes, gardens, and naps in upstate New York.
+A happy empty-nester with her husband of forty years, Karen lives, writes, gardens, and naps in upstate New York.
 You can find out more about her at www.KarenDeBonis.com.

 - My Son, the Homeowner.
-The New York Times.
+The New York Times, a Tiny Love Story.)

-(This essay also appeared in Tiny Love Stories: True Tales of Love in 100 Words or Less, 2020, seen in photo)
+(This essay also appeared in Tiny Love Stories: True Tales of Love in 100 Words or Less, 2020, seen in photo above.)

 - Locked Inside.
 Nasiona.